pippinbarr/cart253-2021/course-information/schedule/README.md

 ## Classroom (in Zoom at 13:30 on the day of class)

-1. [Project 2](../../projects/project2/) proposal and prototype are due tonight
+1. [Project 2](../../projects/project2/) proposal and prototype are due next week
 1. Summarizing [Inheritance and polymorphism learning materials](https://pippinbarr.github.io/cc/1/schedule.html#inheritance-and-polymorphism)
 1. Let's make something?